 – Fruits of the former are small as compared to the latter, though I have not tasted either.

 Thanks everybody who joined the thread.
 I have posted some pics and raised.the similar question on 9th Sept.2014-Subject-Malpighia glabra or M.emarginata.
 Pls help240914RT-2. see attatched pics.
-Happy to see that it is still live and hope … inputs finds an answer.
+Thanks … for sharing these images.
+Have been travelling and was out of touch with the eflora emails last week.

 Both of these plants appear to be Malpighia emarginata DC.
 It exhibits substantial variation in the shape/size of the leaves and of the fruit considering the wide number of cultivars of this particular species.
 The leaf apex can also be acute.